osefatul/angular/README.md

 })
 ```

 and when we click on the button. it won't work (adding new room) why?
 It is because when we set `changeDetection: ChangeDetectionStrategy.OnPush` in the child component, while the data is coming from outside, it won't let the data get **mutated**.
-As we can see in the above example we were mutating the `roomsList` with `this.roomsList.push(room)`, which we shouldn't. so to solve this issue, we need to use immutability concept using:
+As we can see in the above example we were mutating the `roomsList` with `this.roomsList.push(room)`, which we shouldn't. so to solve this issue, we need to use mutating data using:

 ```javascript
 this.roomsList = [...this.roomsList, room]
 ```

-now it will work
+Now it will work, why because the we avoid mutating started working. on immutability which is supported by the child component.